Holistic Inverse Rendering of Complex Facade via Aerial 3D Scanning: DECOMPOSITION VIA INVERSE RENDERING

 where $\omega_i$ is the incident direction, $\omega_o$ is the outgoing direction, $x_{s}$ is a surface point, $f_r(x_{s}, \omega_i, \omega_o)$ is the BRDF term, $L_i(x_{s}, \omega_i)$ is the incident radiance from direction $\omega_i$, and the integration domain is the hemisphere $\Omega$ around the surface normal $n_s$ of the intersection point, which is calculated using ~\refEq{eq:volume integrate}.
 Regarding the BRDF term, we parameterize it with the popular Cook-Torrance analytical BRDF model with the GGX ~\cite{walter2007microfacet} normal distribution function (NDF) and denote it $f_r(x_{s}, \omega_i, \omega_o; A, R, M)$.
 Note that, the $A$, $R$, $M$ here are albedo, roughness, and metallic value of surface point $x_s$, which could be computed using ~\refEq{eq:volume integrate}.

-Since the images of an outdoor scene were captured under unconditional environment light and the light is queried frequently in rendering integrals, an efficient and expressive light representation is critical.
-We represent light as a spherical Gaussian mixture $\Gamma_{sg}$ with parameters $\gamma\in\mathbb{R}^{24\times7}$ (24 lobes), which could estimate the light radiance for any input directions and will be jointly optimized with the material field $F_r$.
+Then, we could estimate the light radiance from the analytical daylight model, which is jointly optimized with the material field $F_r$.
 In our work, we consider second-bounce reflection, which requires us to determine whether the reflected light intersects the scene or hits the background.
 Obviously, we could calculate the opacity for arbitrary direction from any surface point of the scene using ray marching.
 However, this approach becomes prohibitively expensive when increasing the sample rays.
-To alleviate this issue, we propose to record the occlusion relationship into a $50\times50\times50$ volumetric visibility grid $\Lambda_{sg}$, and each grid node contains a spherical Gaussian mixture with parameters $\lambda_{l,w,h}\in\mathbb{R}^{24\times7}$ (24 lobes), where $l,w,h$ are node indices of a volumetric grid.
-Given a space point, we employ a trilinear interpolation in the grid to approximate the local visibility of this point.
+To alleviate this issue, we utilized the Marching Cubes~\cite{10.1145/37402.37422} algorithm to extract mesh geometries, through which we could compute intersection rapidly.

 In summary, our render layer computes the unbiased image as: